myhro/SSHMon/README.md

 A daemon that watches all SSH/SFTP login entries on the authentication log (usually `/var/log/auth.log`) and e-mail them to yourself.
 It works like a very simple intrusion detection system, informing you about any successful logins on your SSH server.
 Written entirely in Python, you just need:

 * A Linux box (maybe anything *NIX, but was tested only on Linux) running a SSH server (OpenSSH or Dropbear).
-* Python 2.x (it was developed on the 2.6.6 release, but will probably run on anything higher than Python 2.4)
+* Python 2.x (it was developed on the 2.6.6 release, but will probably run on anything higher than Python 2.4).
-* Read access to /var/log/auth.log (you didn't though you could analyse the log without reading it, didn't you?)
+* Read access to /var/log/auth.log (you didn't though you could analyse the log without reading it, didn't you?).
-* Write access to /var/run/ (to be able to terminate it's execution through 'stop' command)
+* Write access to /var/run/ (to be able to terminate it's execution through 'stop' command).
-* Local SMTP server (like Exim or Sendmail)
+* Local SMTP server (like Exim or Sendmail).

 ## Installation and Usage